akbar-pyt/shards-dashboard-react/README.md

 - All primary templates are located inside `src/views`.
 - There is only one single layout defined (Default) inside `src/layouts`, however, the current structure provides an easy way of extending the UI kit.
 - The `src/components` directory hosts all template-specific subcomponents in their own subdirectory.
-- The layout styles inherited from Shards Dashboard are pulled in from the `src/shards-dashboard` submodule inside `src/App.js`.
+- The layout styles inherited from PYT Analytics are pulled in from the `src/shards-dashboard` submodule inside `src/App.js`.
 - Other extra styles specific to the libraries used are located inside `src/assets`.
 - The `src/utils` directory contains generic Chart.js utilities.